Webziee/Auto-Legit-Cars/README.md

 ### 9.5 Conclusion
-Thus far, the "Legit Auto Cars" application has undergone a thorough development process that has placed a strong emphasis on user interaction, efficient procedures, and a solid architecture.
+The "Legit Auto Cars" application has undergone a thorough development process that has placed a strong emphasis on user interaction, efficient procedures, and a solid architecture.
 Our design decisions have been well considered in order to prioritise security and scalability while guaranteeing a flawless user experience.
 Our team's ability to work together more effectively, manage changes more efficiently, and automate testing and building procedures has all improved workflow dependability since we started using GitHub and GitHub Actions.
 The difficulties we faced—such as handling dependencies and adjusting to Android's permission updates—have improved project results and honed our problem-solving abilities.
-In order to maintain the application's value for users, we will continue to develop its features and improve it with the aid of the insights gathered before the publication on the google play store.
+In order to maintain the application's value for users, we will continue to develop its features and improve it with the aid of the insights gathered after the publication of te app on the google play store.
 In addition to fostering teamwork, this experience has laid a solid platform for further improvement and adjustment to the application.

 ## 10. REFERENCE LIST